 Introduction

-It was to be expected that with the western nations turning to small calibers for their military riles, the Soviets would eventually follow suit.
-They had developed a necked-down version of their standard 7.62 mm M43 cartridge with a 5.56 mm bullet in the 1960s, though this appears never to have had any military applications other than as a research vehicle.
-What was also to be expected was that when they did move, it would be to a caliber and chambering entirely online anything in the west and totally incompatible with any western weapon system.
+It was expected that with the western nations turning to small calibers for their military riles, the Soviets would eventually follow suit.
+They had developed a necked-down version of their standard 7.62 mm M43 cartridge with a 5.56 mm bullet in the 1960s.
+However, this appears never to have had any military applications other than as a research vehicle.
+What was also to be expected was that it would be to a caliber and chambering entirely online anything in the west and totally incompatible with any western weapon system when they did move.

 The AK-74 was first seen by outsiders in 1979 in the same year as the Soviet Army intervened in Afghanistan.
 It has become available to western agencies mainly after being captured by Mujahideens in Afghanistan.
 The head of the Afghan bureau of the Pakistani Inter-Services Intelligence claimed that the CIA paid $5,000 for the first AK-74 captured by the Mujahideen during the Soviet-Afghan War.